 Inaccurate Financial Information: Discrepancies on aid applications, whether intentional or not, can result in the loss of some or all of your financial assistance.
 The College reserves the right to retroactively adjust aid because of inaccurate/invalid data.
-If an adjustment in aid results in a balance due on your tuition invoice, the College reserves the right to withhold your academic transcript until the balance is paid in full.

 Annual Changes in Your Financial Aid